drybashlykov/anv1461fancontrol/README.md

 # anv1461fancontrol
 Fan control daemon for Acer Nitro V14 (ANV 14-61) on Linux

-Couldn't get NBFC to work
+Couldn't get NBFC to work so wrote this thing

 ## Build
 ```